ggstuart/web-application-development/content/authentication/_index.md

 ---
 type: unit
 title: Cookies and authentication
+weight: 4
 ---

-HTTP is a stateless protocol meaning that each request is processed independently by the server and clients must resend all the context with every request.
+HTTP is a stateless protocol.
+Each request is processed independently by the server and clients must resend all the context with every request.

 <!--more-->